 - Rinsing with an antibacterial mouthwash

 In addition to keeping your breath fresh, these steps also cleanse the mouth of harmful bacteria and food particles.
 Good hygiene aids in the prevention of tooth decay and gum disease.
 Also, be sure to attend your routine checkups and cleanings with Dr. Fondriest.
 The American Dental Association recommends patients receive a checkup and cleaning every six months.
-This allows Dr. Fondriest to check the status of the your restorations and watch for the potential signs of serious dental issues.
+This allows Dr. Fondriest to check the status of your restorations and watch for potential signs of serious dental issues.